Parfuemerie-Douglas/scaffolder-backend-module-azure-pipelines/README.md

 # scaffolder-backend-module-azure-pipelines

-Welcome to the Microsoft Azure pipelines actions for the `scaffolder-backend`.
+Welcome to the Microsoft Azure pipeline actions for the `scaffolder-backend`.

 This plugin contains a collection of actions: